 Transport costs can be minimal for someone based in a big city such as Beijing, Shanghai or Guangzhou, which have reliable and affordable public transit systems.
 Many people cycle or ride scooters, which is often the easiest and cheapest way to travel short distances in China.

-By contrast, driving in China can prove quite costly, and dangerous.
+By contrast, driving in China can prove quite costly and dangerous.
 A leased vehicle can cost nearly as much as accommodation, petrol isn't cheap, and it is typically necessary to hire a driver who is familiar with local driving regulations and practices.

 Cost of accommodation in China

-Most accommodation comes with furnished, which adds to the rent, and initial real-estate agent fees are an additional expense when house hunting.
+Most accommodation comes furnished, which adds to the rent, and initial real-estate agent fees are an additional expense when house hunting.
 Expats must also account for the cost of utilities such as electricity, gas, and internet, which are typically not included in the rental fee.

 Cost of groceries in China